CNAG-Biomedical-Informatics/clarid-tools/docs/help/faq.md

         Manuel Rueda and Ivo G. Gut (2025).
 ClarID: A Human-Readable and Compact Identifier Specification for Biomedical Metadata Integration. _Submitted_.

     ##### last change 2025-08-10 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

-??? question "Should the documentation be updated when the paper goes live?"

-    Yes.
-The citation string should be updated consistently across the documentation site, the repository `README`, and any notebooks or example material released with the paper.